IN Focus: Former health commissioner on impact of Omicron variant, rising COVID numbers - NewsBreak

 “Most people are not taking this seriously,” Dr. Feldman said.
 “They’re not wearing masks, they’re not doing any mitigation, [the pandemic] is over for them.”

 Dr. Feldman thinks this is “just another horrible message” being sent by Indiana lawmakers.
-As they debate ending public health orders in the state, Dr. Feldman thinks the numbers speak for themselves.Indiana University renames street for prominent Black family
+As they debate ending public health orders in the state, Dr. Feldman thinks the numbers speak for themselves.Indiana House Republicans file bill to limit COVID-19 vaccine mandates

 As cases continue to climb, he thinks the legislature should be doing more to slow the spread and prevent another wave of infections.
 Dr. Feldman is disappointed in what he views as a “purely political process.”